 Can I open new credit accounts if my files are frozen?

 Yes.
 If you want to open a new credit account or get a new loan, you can lift the freeze on your credit file.
-You can lift it for a period of time, or you can lift it for a specific creditor, or you can lift it permanently.
-After you send your letter asking for the freeze, each of the credit reporting agencies will send you a Personal Identification Number (PIN).
+You can lift it for a period of time, you can lift it for a specific creditor, or you can lift it permanently.
+After you request a freeze, each of the credit reporting agencies will provide you with a Personal Identification Number (PIN).
 You will also get instructions on how to lift the freeze.
 There are a variety of ways to lift the freeze (by mail, phone, or Internet) using your PIN.
 The fee for lifting the freeze is $10.